What is ACEJMC and what does it do?

 Evaluation of student learning also enables the Council and its representatives to make fairer and more consistent judgments across units and programs.

-The list of a few colleges which are ACEJMC accredited is given.
-These listed Colleges and Universities need to abide by certain principles and norms to be accredited by ACEJMC.
+The list of a few institutions which are ACEJMC accredited is given.
+These listed colleges and universities need to abide by certain principles and norms to be accredited by ACEJMC.

 Arizona State University